Online Income Tips: Managing Affiliates

 Whats the Problem with Affiliate Links?

-In short an affiliate link is what gets me paid, it includes the code that says “pay Lis” to the vendor.
+In short an affiliate link is what pays me online income, it includes the code that says “pay Lis” to the vendor.
 There is a problem with affiliate links too, in fact two problems:

 Here’s the kill though: what if the affiliate changes the code?
 Yes it happens – and it just happened to me with one of my more successful affiliate earners.
 You have to change the code, everywhere you used it?
 Maybe you can remember every place you used an affiliate code – good on you – I can’t!